Walking and rambling in Ireland

 Fáilte Ireland's (the Irish tourist board's) website has information on accommodation.

 Slí na Sláinte

 Slí na Sláinte, meaning "Path to Health", is a scheme developed by the Irish Heart Foundation to encourage people of all ages and abilities to walk for leisure and good health.
-For health benefits you need to walk at a brisk pace for at least 30 minutes, 5 days of the week.
-You can accumulate the 30 minutes or more over two or three shorter sessions.
+For health benefits you need to walk at a brisk pace for at least 30 minutes, 5 days a week.
+You can accumulate 30 minutes or more over 2 or 3 shorter sessions.

 It uses signage at kilometre intervals on established walking routes to help walkers identify the distance they walk.
 The signs are not numbered so you can start and finish at whatever kilometre sign you like.

 You can view a list of Slí na Sláinte routes throughout Ireland.